Postgraduate Course: Linkage and Association in Genome Analysis (PGBI11086)

 On completion of this course, the student will be able to:

-- critically understand the analytical approaches for the dissection of genetic variation of complex traits and the identification of causative loci
+- On successfully completing the course, students will have an understanding of the analytical approaches of linkage and association for the dissection of genetic variation of complex traits and the identification of causative loci.

 |Graduate Attributes and Skills